 - Bake 20 minutes or until golden brown and just firm to the touch.
 Remove and let cool 5 minutes on pan, then transfer to a wire rack to cool completely.

-- Add water and stir until smooth.
-Add more water 1 teaspoon at a time until desired consistency is achieved.
+- In a medium bowl, whisk together the powdered sweetener and egg white powder.
+Add 2 tablespoons of water and stir until smooth.
+Add more water a little at a time until desired consistency is achieved.

 - Pipe icing onto cooled cookies and let set 30 minutes or longer.

 Very good recipe!
 I enjoy making diabetic friendly treats as gifts to family and friends who are careful about their blood sugar, or my keto friends.
 I’m looking forward to making these for them! just want to say, if not able to use swerve brown sugar replacement, Lakanto golden monk fruit is an excellent alternative.
 Keep up the great work!

 Hi!
 I am looking for a low-glycemic recipe to make a gingerbread house.
 1. Do you think this will stand up like a house?
 2. If so, can you estimate how much “square footage” this recipe makes?
 I guess that would be how many cookie sheets if you didn’t cut the cookies out. (also — I think I’d try the oat fiber instead of coconut flour because I have a lot to use up — have you tried that?)

 I am sorry, I cannnot.
 You will need to experiement.

 Adrianne Erlandson says